storm-enroute/mecha/README.md

     You don't need to define a project when you define a super-repo.
     The project is automatically defined for you from these three values.

-4. Last, creates a `repos.json` file in the super-repo root directory.
+4. Last, creates a `repos.conf` file in the super-repo root directory.
 This file contains information about subprojects in this super-repo.
 Initially, we can just keep add the super-project to it:

+        # The configuration file is empty for now.

+    The syntax in the configuration file is HOCON.
+    Alternatively, you can use JSON syntax for the project configuration file.
+    Simply name the file `repos.json` and override the `repositoriesFile` method in your project definition to return `repos.json`.
+    Then, add the empty JSON object inside that file:

         {}

-    The `repos.json` file is called the *super-repo configuration file*.
+    The `repos.conf` file is called the *super-repo configuration file*.
     At this point we can start SBT inside the super-repo.